-LCA is an analytical tool used to comprehensively quantify and interpret the environmental flows (to and from the environment, including air emissions, water effluents, solid waste, and the consumption/depletion of energy and other resources), over the life cycle of a product or process.
-In LCA, the system boundaries may encompass production and extraction of raw materials, manufacturing of intermediate products, transportation, distribution, use, and a final "end-of-life" stage which often includes multiple parallel paths such as recycling, incineration, landfilling, etc.
+LCA is an analytical tool used to comprehensively quantify and interpret the environmental flows (to and from the environment, including air emissions, water effluents. solid waste, and the consumption/depletion of energy and other resources), over the entire life cycle of a product or process.
+In LCA, the system boundaries for the product or process are expanded to encompass the entire life cycle, which includes production and extraction of raw materials, manufacturing of intermediate products, transportation, distribution, use, and a final "end-of-life" stage which often includes multiple parallel paths such as recycling, incineration, landfilling, etc.